eclipse-ecal/ecal/doc/rst/index.rst

 * The :ref:`applications <getting_started_applications>` that come with eCAL
 * Writing your first :ref:`Hello World <getting_started_hello_world>` program

+Learn about how to use and develop with eCAL in our Webinar:

+.. youtube:: 8AAxlu1WbdU

 .. include:: _download_main_page/_main_page_download_section.rst.txt

 Links